kodecocodes/english-style-guide/README.md

 **quotation marks**

-AP style: Periods and commas always go within quotation marks.
-Dashes, semicolons, question marks and exclamation points go within quotation marks when they apply to the quoted matter only.
+Periods, commas, dashes, semicolons, question marks and exclamation points go within quotation marks when they apply to the quoted matter *only*.
 They go outside quotation marks when they apply to the whole sentence.

 **raywenderlich.com**
 When referring to the website or our tutorials, refer to it as "raywenderlich.com" in all lower case.
 Not mixed case (RayWenderlich) or two words (Ray Wenderlich).